hantsy/angular-spring-book/README.md

 If we discuss the modern application architecture,  there are a lot of terminologies can be put on the table, such as RESTful architecture, Microservice, Cloud Native applications, etc..

 It is difficult to cover so many topics in one book.
 In this book, we will focus on techniques of developing RESTful APIs.
-As a hands-on book, we will create a simple blog system as example, the frontend UI is a standalone SPA(single page application) which is based on Angular, and the backend is based on Spring Boot.
+As a hands-on book, we will create a simple blog system as an example, the frontend UI is a standalone SPA(single page application) which is based on Angular framework, and the backend is based on Spring Boot.
 The frontend interacts with the backend via RESTful APIs.

-I have published a [Gitbook](https://hantsy.gitbooks.io/build-a-restful-app-with-spring-mvc-and-angularjs/content/) before to describe how to create RESTful APIs with Spring Boot(and without Spring Boot) .
-There are too many changes  happened in these years.
-In this new book, we will move to the latest Spring Boot 2.2, you will see the new features introduced in Spring 5.x is included.
-Additionally, the frontend development is as part of this book, and it is evolved to use the new Angular 2+ instead of  the legacy AngularJS(aka Angular 1.x).
+Several years ago I have published a [Gitbook](https://hantsy.gitbooks.io/build-a-restful-app-with-spring-mvc-and-angularjs/content/)  to describe how to create RESTful APIs with Spring Boot(and without Spring Boot).
+In the sample codes, I used the legacy AngularJS as frontend framework .

+There are a lot of changes happened in these years.
+In this new book, we will move to the latest Spring Boot 2.2, you will see some of the new features introduced in Spring 5.x is included, such as, NoSQL as alternative data storage, and ReactiveStreams support.
+Additionally, the frontend development is evolved to use the new Angular 2+ instead of  the legacy AngularJS(aka Angular 1.x),  the description of frontend development is part of this book now.

 ## Audience